Nisetie/PSIX/README.md

 For default I recommend: AlarmsLogger, MetricsLogger, TriggersLogger.

-6.To execute scanning you must run this script under admin rights: Run.ps1.
+6.To execute scanning you must run this script under admin rights: Run.ps1 or Run.bat.

 7.After scan finish all result data will by stored in Live/ folder.